Peroni Brewery: Nastro Azzurro

-Nastro Azzurro is a 5.1% alcohol by volume pale lager.
+Nastro Azzurro is a 5.0% alcohol by volume pale lager.
 Launched in 1963, it is the Peroni Brewery's premium lager brand.
 The name means "Blue Ribbon" in Italian, in honor of the Blue Riband won by Italian ocean liner SS Rex in 1933.
 Nastro Azzurro has also sponsored teams in Grand Prix motorcycle racing.
 In 1997 they sponsored a 125cc Aprilia team with rider Valentino Rossi, who won the championship in that season.
 In 2000 and 2001 they sponsored a 500cc Honda team, again with Rossi as the rider.

+Molson Coors began US domestic production of Nastro Azzurro in Albany, Georgia in the summer of 2024.
+In 2025, Asahi launched a canned version of Nastro Azzurro for the Japanese market, positioning it at a similar price point to Suntory Premium Malt's and Sapporo Yebisu.